rajsinghtech/portfolio/content/post/tailscale-operator/index.md

 Before diving into the operator specifics, it's helpful to understand how Tailscale works.
 Tailscale creates a secure mesh network using WireGuard for encrypted tunnels between nodes.
 Instead of traditional hub-and-spoke VPN architecture, Tailscale enables direct peer-to-peer connections between nodes where possible, falling back to DERP (Designated Encrypted Relay for Packets) servers when direct connections aren't possible.

+## Installation

+Before we can use any of the Tailscale features, we need to install the operator.
+There are two main components to set up:

+Please follow the [Tailscale Kubernetes Operator Installation Guide](https://tailscale.com/kb/1236/kubernetes-operator) for more details.

 ## API Server Proxy

 One of the most powerful features of the Tailscale Kubernetes Operator is the **API Server Proxy**.
 This allows you to securely expose your Kubernetes control plane (`kube-apiserver`) over Tailscale, eliminating the need for external management tools like Rancher.